-Congressman Edward R. Roybal led a life of public service, representing Southern California for 30 years in the U.S. House of Representatives following 13 years of service on the Los Angeles City Council.
-Numerous buildings bear the name of Edward R. Roybal to honor and continue his legacy.
+Congressman Edward R. Roybal led a life of public service and represented Southern California for 30 years in the U.S. House of Representatives following 13 years of service on the Los Angeles City Council.
+Numerous buildings are named in honor of him including medical centers, courthouses, high schools, the Center for Disease Control and Prevention (CDC) main campus as well as the National Institute on Aging (NIA) Centers for Translation Research in the Behavioral and Social Sciences of Aging.

 Early public service

-He began his public career in 1940 as a health educator for the California Tuberculosis Association and later became director of health education for the Los Angeles County Tuberculosis and Health Association.
+He began his public career in 1940 as a health educator for the California Tuberculosis Association and later was director of health education for the Los Angeles County Tuberculosis and Health Association.

 An advocate for those in need

-In 1962, Edward Roybal began three decades of service in the U.S. House of Representatives, becoming the first Latino from California elected to Congress since 1879.
-He garnered appointment to the prestigious and powerful Appropriations Committee and chaired the Subcommittee on Treasury, Postal Service and General Government.
+In 1962, Edward Roybal began three decades of service in the U.S. House of Representatives and was the first Latino from California elected to Congress since 1879.
+He was appointed to the prestigious and powerful Appropriations Committee and chaired the Subcommittee on Treasury, Postal Service and General Government.
 His post on the Appropriations Committee enabled him to become an influential advocate for federal funding for health, education, community health programs and bilingual education.
 He also served as a ranking member on the Labor, Health and Human Services, and Education Subcommittees.

 Highlights of Congressman Roybal’s decades of service:

-- Led the campaign to restore funding for programs for the elderly, including a senior citizens’ public housing program and a community-based alternative to nursing homes
+- Led the campaign to restore funding for programs for older adults, including a senior citizens’ public housing program and a community-based alternative to nursing homes

-- One of the first legislators to introduce legislation to establish a national health plan for the United States
+- One of the first who championed and introduced legislation for a national health plan for the United States

-- Founder of the Congressional Hispanic Caucus, which he served as both president and treasurer
+- Founded the Congressional Hispanic Caucus, which he served as both president and treasurer

-- Founder of the National Association of Latino Elected and Appointed Officials (NALEO)
+- Founded the National Association of Latino Elected and Appointed Officials (NALEO)

-In 2014, he was awarded a posthumous Presidential Medal of Freedom—the highest civilian award in the United States—from President Barack Obama.
+- Awarded posthumous Presidential Medal of Freedom—the highest civilian award in the United States—from President Barack Obama in 2014

 Edward R. Roybal Memorial Lecture

-The USC Roybal Institute honors the late Rep. Edward R. Roybal, a visionary leader in establishing aging services and a champion for civil rights and equal justice, at the Edward R. Roybal Memorial Lecture.
+The Edward R. Roybal Memorial Lecture was established by the USC Roybal Institute to honor the late Rep. Edward R. Roybal, a visionary leader in establishing aging services and a champion for civil rights and equal justice.

 The USC Roybal Institute has invited distinguished speakers to deliver the Edward R. Roybal Memorial Lecture.